mlitwin/mlitwin.github.io/content/blog/the-tangent-space/index.md

 At each pont you have basis vectors of the tangent space: $\{e^1,e^2\}$.

-For our sphere, the basis vectors are perpendicular, so this is a cartesian coordinate.
+For our sphere, the basis vectors are perpendicular, so this is a cartesian coordinate system.

 ![Sphere](https://antoninus.org/svg-gen/generated/spherestandard-tanget.svg)'